Watch this space for additional questions and answers as this project progresses.

 The current timeline for this portion of the project is as follows:

-Additional content and features of myDrake will continue to be added after it launches in late summer.
+Additional content and features of myDrake will continue to be added after it launches.

 The myDrake portal will provide information about news and events on campus and links to many other applications and sites with information about life on campus.
 Banner Self Service (MyDusis), email, document sharing, and other key systems will be integrated into myDrake.